ysinjab/latent-glitch/michelangelo/README.md

 # Michleangelo

-Here you will find all the materials used to generate AI 3D meshes objects.
+Here you will find all the materials used to train & generate AI 3D meshes objects.

 <br />